Carbon or Stainless: Selecting Steel Type

-Both hold an edge equally over time and are easy to sharpen.
+Both carbon and stainless steel hold an edge equally over time and are easy to sharpen.

 All of our steels are properly heat treated and tempered to ensure durability against chipping.
 If, however, your Town Cutler knife chips during normal use, please contact us.
 Read Our Guarantee.

 All Town Cutler knives are made using our precise edge geometries.